cldossantos/pacu/package-notes.md

+## 2024-09-13

+- Version 0.1.35:

+- Caio made improvements to the function that guesses units.
+Now, the function uses the georeferenced information contained in the sf object to guess the units of distance between points.
+I believe this will fix the problem with guessing units when the interval between measurements is very smalle (e.g, 0.2s).

+- I plan on make improvements to the guessing of other variables as well.

 ## 2024-08-31

 - We have finally cleared out all the latex errors from the documentation.
 Most of them were due to the vegetation index formulas in the `pa_compute_vi()` function documentation.